 Alienation of Affection Laws

 This type of lawsuit justification falls under “alienation of affection” laws, and Utah is one of six states (along with Hawaii, South Dakota, Mississippi, North Carolina, and New Mexico) left that still has this law.
 Besides paramours, these types of claims have also been applied to and been made against other third parties, such as therapists, clergy members, or other family members, who perhaps advised for a divorce, or otherwise maliciously interfered in the couple’s marriage.
-This is a civil law suit and would be filed separately from a divorce action.
+This is a civil lawsuit and would be filed separately from a divorce action.
 Jill Coil is your Provo divorce and family law attorney that can help you understand if your situation falls under this type of lawsuit.

 The Utah Supreme Court has said that the reason for this law in Utah is to protect “the foundation of a marriage and give rise to the unique bonding that occurs in a successful marriage.”
 Those “whose malicious interventions have destroyed marital bonds have been held liable for alienation of affections.”